newrelic-experimental/upgrading-apm-agents-lab/track/05-using-a-build-tool/assignment.md

 Configure the Agent
 ===================
 Since the agent lives separately from our application, we're going to use the traditional method of editing `newrelic.yml` to configure the agent.
-We can make this edits without hacing to alter the source code or distribution asset of the application.
+We can make these edits without having to alter the source code or distribution asset of the application.

 Go ahead and edit `newrelic.yml`, adding your license key and application name.

+Remember to save your changes in the editor

 Run the Application
 ===================